yardbirdsax/terraform-k3s-on-ec2/README.md

 | worker_node_min_count | The minimum number of instances to provision for the worker node autoscaling group.
 | worker_node_max_count | The maximum number of instances to provision for the worker node autoscaling group.
 | worker_node_desired_count | The desired number of instances to provision for the worker node autoscaling group.
+| kubeconfig_mode       | The file mode to use when writing the `kubeconfig` file on the master instance.
+Defaults to 644.

 ## Worker-Node Autoscaling Group Feature